Tullverket

 Body inspection

-Body inspection is the most comprehensive check of the body.
-During a body search, for example, the inside of the mouth or other cavities on the body are X-rayed or examined.
-An order from the public prosecutor is required to carry out a body search on a person.
+A body inspection is the most comprehensive examination of the body.
+During a body inspection, X-rays are taken or examinations are carried out, for example, inside the mouth or other cavities in the body.
+A decision by a public prosecutor is required in order to carry out a body inspection on a person.
+The body inspection referred to here is one that is carried out when we suspect body smuggling.

 A body search is always carried out by a doctor, and never by a customs official.